SquareFactory/status/portal.md

 - issue: datasets might not contain the underscore character
 - issue: account informations cannot be changed

+**2021-07-28 (v1.4.0)**

+- feature: add project templates
+- feature: invitation can now be accepted directly from the portal
+- fixed: experiment startup time should be shorter and faster

 **2021-07-12 (v1.3.0)**

 - feature: dataset files can now be uploaded directly from the portal via drag and drop